Moby Dick (1956 film): Filming

-The town has a public house, originally called Linehan's and at that time owned by Paddy Linehan, whose exterior appears in the movie.
+The town has a public house, originally called Linehan's, whose exterior appears in the movie.
 It was renamed Moby Dick's shortly after filming by Linehan.
 It is still owned and run by the Linehan family and boasts a fine collection of photographs taken of the cast and crew during the making of the film.
-Peck also gifted the bar his prop whalebone leg, which remains on display.
+Peck donated to the bar his prop whalebone leg, which remains on display.
 While there, John Huston used the bar as his headquarters to plan each day's filming; the cast and crew likewise frequented it at night.
 Youghal's nineteenth century lighthouse also appears in a scene of the Pequod putting to sea (at sunset) on her fateful voyage.

 In order to create a visual effect reminiscent of old whaling prints, a black and white print was superimposed on a color print.
 The resulting effect was similar to a bleach bypass.

 The film went overbudget, from $2 million to around $4.4 million, which crippled Moulin Productions; Moby Dick was ultimately sold to United Artists in order to recoup some of the Mirisch brothers' debt (Warner Bros. still distributed the film, corresponding to their original licensing agreement; when the agreement ended, United Artists took over the film's distribution rights.
 After UA was acquired by MGM in 1981, the latter studio assumed distribution and holds the film's copyright).
 Moby Dick did not recoup its budget upon its initial release.